 Will Hermit Crabs Attack Fish?

 Hermit crabs are omnivorous, opportunistic scavengers.
-It is rare for a hermit crab to hunt and attack prey.
-This is especially prevalent in hermit crabs that live in fish tanks.
-Most crustaceans suitable for such a life are smaller than fish.
+However, it’s rare for a hermit crab to attack prey.
+Besides, most hermit crabs suitable for living with fish are smaller than the fish.

-This makes it unlikely that hermit crabs will attack your fish.
-As we will discuss shortly, these crustaceans will prefer to eat algae and plant life.
-These essentially act as the janitors of an aquarium.
+So, it’s unlikely that hermit crabs will attack your fish.
+As we’ll explain, marine hermit crabs prefer to eat algae and plant life, acting as the aquarium’s janitors.

 What Are The Advantages of Keeping Fish with Hermit Crabs?

-Hermit crab shells can be chosen.
-Offer a selection of brightly-colored shells to your crustaceans.
-They will choose whichever shell serves their needs best.
-Some hermit crabs may even change shells multiple times in a week.
+Offer a selection of brightly-colored shells for the hermit crabs, and they’ll choose whichever shell serves their needs best.
+Some hermit crabs may even change shells several times per week.

 Hermit crabs are tireless cleaners of an aquarium.
 In lieu of scavenging carcasses, they eat algae and fungi.
-Hermit crabs often work in tandem with cleaning shrimp.
-Hermit crabs will even eat fish feces, as well as their own waste.
+Hermit crabs will even eat fish feces and their own waste.

-What’s more, hermit crabs are drawn to new, novel food sources.
+Moreover, hermit crabs are drawn to new, novel food sources.
 As a result, hermit crabs may eat dead fish that sink to the bottom of the tank.
-The crustacean may come into conflict with surviving fish for this meal.
-Overall, it can be an efficient process.

 What Are The Disadvantages of Pairing Fish with Hermit Crabs?

-Before bringing hermit crabs into an aquatic home, consider whether you can meet their needs.
-Hermit crabs bring plenty to a fish tank, but they also create more work.
-There are a range of considerations at play.
+Before introducing hermit crabs to their new home, consider whether you can meet their needs.
+Hermit crabs bring many new dimensions to a fish tank but create more work.

-Hermit crabs will eat any algae and detritus in an aquarium.
-They still need additional feeding, though.
-These dietary needs may differ from those of the fish in your tank.
+Hermit crabs eat algae and detritus in an aquarium but still need to be fed.
+The problem is that the dietary needs of hermit crabs may differ from fish.

-While a hermit crab is molting, it is vulnerable.
-This could lead to a hermit crab becoming a snack for an opportunistic fish.
-Ensure the hermit crab can burrow to safety.
-As per the Journal of Experimental Marine Biology and Ecology, hiding reduces mortality while molting.
+While a hermit crab is molting, it’s vulnerable, so ensure hermit crabs can burrow to safety.
+According to the Journal of Experimental Marine Biology and Ecology, hiding reduces mortality while molting.

-If you understand signs that a hermit crab is set to molt, you can move it.
-Hermit crabs like to molt in peace.
-By setting up a second location, it can do so.
-In advance of molting, hermit crabs will:
+If you understand signs that a hermit crab is set to molt, you can move it to another location.
+In advance of molting, hermit crabs will do the following: